jgato/jgato/random_docs/Openshift Operators.md

 Specify two groups of CPUs in the `spec` section:

 - `isolated` - Has the lowest latency.
 Processes in this group have no interruptions and so can, for example, reach much higher DPDK zero packet loss bandwidth.

+  Isolated because it means that works isolated and not interrupted (by default).

-- `reserved` - The housekeeping CPUs.
-Threads in the reserved group tend to be very busy, so latency-sensitive applications should be run in the isolated group
+- `reserved` - or housekeeping CPUs.
+Threads in the reserved group tend to be very busy, so latency-sensitive applications should be run in the isolated group.
+It runs all the usual process in the cluster, but also some not low latency workloads.

+Some confusions:

+* Reserved as mostly used for the OS processes.

+* Regular pods run on isolated pool

+* LowLatency, RT, DPDK Pods will run in isolated cpus.
+But, once this cpu is assigned to these... it will not be used by regular pods.
+This is because a pod has done CPU pinning, and the assiganted isolated cpu will work exclusively for it.

+* IRQS works differently, it depends on if you have configured to not have IRQS in isolated. globalirqloadbalance by default is false, so by default, you will have IRQS in isolated.

+* if you have IRQS enabled on isolated, when you make CPU Pining you can specify to not have IRQs in that CPU.

+* Actually, regular pods could also run in Reserved ones.

 #### How to know the available cpus in the system: